effigies/overshare/README.md

 Signing TextSecure keys with GPG
 --------------------------------
 TextSecure currently validates keys with QR codes.
 From the main menu, you may find your key under the option "My identity key".
-There you will see a key like
+There you will see a key fingerprint like

     01 23 45 67 89 ab
     cd ef 02 13 46 57